-- Business mix sensitivities to determine how economic capital requirements would move under different plan scenarios; - Stress and scenario tests for assumptions that are identified as critical to the profitability and risk profile of the business based on standard stresses; - An in-force risk profile analysis to understand the guarantee profile of the business looking at minimum interest rate guarantees and other financial and non-financial guarantees; and - Liability adequacy/reserve coverage analysis is used to identify potential liquidity risks.
+- Stress and scenario tests for assumptions that are identified as critical to the profitability and risk profile of the business based on standard stresses; - An in-force risk profile analysis to understand the guarantee profile of the business looking at minimum interest rate guarantees and other financial and non-financial guarantees; - Projected liquidity is compared to risk appetite for the base plan and scenarios; and - Business mix sensitivities to determine how Solvency II capital requirements would move under different plan scenarios.

-At 31 December 2016, the underwriting component of the SCR amounted to £3,408 million before diversification and tax.
+At 31 December 2017, the underwriting component of the SCR amounted to £4,982 million before diversification and tax.

-The main changes in underwriting risk profile during 2016 are:
+The main changes in underwriting risk profile during 2017 are: